Trump says he will meet Putin again after ‘productive’ phone call

 - list 3 of 3Ukraine’s Zelenskyy to meet Trump as Russia focuses on Donetsk offensive

-The call came a day before Trump is set to meet with President Zelenskyy in Washington, DC, where the Ukrainian leader is expected to resume his appeal to Trump to sell Tomahawk missiles to Ukraine, which could allow it to strike deeper in Russian territory in the two countries’ ongoing war.
+The call came a day before Trump is set to meet with President Volodymyr Zelenskyy in Washington, DC, where the Ukrainian leader is expected to resume his appeal to Trump to sell Tomahawk missiles to Ukraine, which could allow it to strike deeper in Russian territory in the two countries’ ongoing war.

-In a post on Truth Social, Trump said he would brief Zelenskyy on the Russia talks in the Oval Office tomorrow.
+In a post on Truth Social, Trump said he would brief Zelenskyy on the Russia talks in the Oval Office on Friday.

 “I believe great progress was made with today’s telephone conversation,” he added.